daveyrpt/esp32-micropython-Smart-Home-System/README.md

 # esp32-micropython-Smart-Home-System
-Smart Home System Simulation using esp32 with micropython
+Smart Home System using esp32 with micropython